henryzt/GOSH-FHIRworks2020-React-Dashboard/README.md

 ## Screenshots

 ### Overview
 The dashboard prototype came with three main sections (Patient list viewer, Advanced Search, Statistics), utilising FHIR data strcuture and standards.

-The web app is fully responsive, with a separate mobile tab menu for native mobile app experience.
+The user interface is built based on Ant Design library, with many customized CSS and modified designs.
+The UI is fully responsive, with a separate mobile tab menu for native mobile app experience.

 ![img](screenshots/demo.gif)